 The city’s coastline offers amazing views and great beaches, while the mountains offer hiking trails and snow sports.
 Living in ‘Beautiful British Columbia‘, world-renowned for its natural beauty, is ideal if you have an appreciation for the outdoors.

-Vancouver is special because of its setting, surrounded by the sea and the mountains.
+Vancouver life is special because of its setting, surrounded by the sea and the mountains.
 It has a diverse, metropolitan area, yet you’re always close to nature.
 Residents have the best of both worlds.

 Living in Vancouver is a fantastic experience.